By James F. Caccamo

 Among Day’s tenants were the Sawyer-Ingersoll Book Publishing Co., a firm that saw enormous success in the 1850’s; the offices of the Ohio Observer, the local newspaper; a dry goods store called J.W.
 Smith & Co., in which Day was a silent partner; the Western Reserve Drug Store, in which Day was also a partner; a day school; a furniture store; the jewelry store of C.M.
 Knight; and the offices of the Clinton Line Railroad, among others.

-Unfortunately, Hudson’s business boom collapsed with the Clinton Line Railroad, and with it when much of the profitability of the Pentagon Building.
+Unfortunately, Hudson’s business boom collapsed with the Clinton Line Railroad, and with it went much of the profitability of the Pentagon Building.
 Instead of a shortage of office space, Hudson now had a surplus.
 Day was never able to gain control of the Pentagon, and it remained in college hands for a number of years.

 In 1878, Seymour Straight built his cheese warehouse to the north of the Pentagon, and bought the Pentagon for his business (the warehouse today is Western Reserve Academy’s Hayden Hall).
 Straight paid $7,000 for the building.